OpenFn/lightning/DEPLOYMENT.md

 - `OPENAI_API_KEY` - your OpenAI API key.
 - `APOLLO_ENDPOINT` - the endpoint for the OpenFn Apollo AI service.

+Lightning workflows can be configured with a trigger that will consume messages from a Kafka Cluster.
+By default this is disabled and you will not see the option to create a Kafka trigger in the UI, nor will the Kafka consumer groups be running.

+To enable this feature set the `KAFKA_TRIGGERS_ENABLED` to `yes` and restart Lightning.
+Please note that, if you enable this feature and then create some Kafka triggers and then disable the feature, you will not be able to edit any triggers created before the feature was disabled.

 ### Other config

 - `ADAPTORS_PATH` - where you store your locally installed adaptors